Philippe de Gaulle: Politician

 From 1986 to 2004 (reelected in 1995), de Gaulle served as a senator from Paris in the RPR and UMP.
-Near the end of the 1960s, a "legitimist" Gaullist party led by Joseph Bozzi advocated de Gaulle as the only legitimate heir of Gaullism.
-De Gaulle's influence, however, remained very low.
+Near the end of the 1960s, a "legitimist" Gaullist party led by Joseph Bozzi advocated Philippe de Gaulle as the only legitimate heir of Gaullism.
+The young De Gaulle's influence, however, remained very low.

 Personal life

-On 30 December 1947 de Gaulle married Henriette de Montalembert Cers (1 January 1929 – 22 June 2014), a descendant of the family of the Marquis de Montalembert.
-The marriage was blessed by Admiral Georges Thierry d'Argenlieu, one of the commanders of the Free French Naval Forces during the war.
+On 30 December 1947, de Gaulle married Henriette de Montalembert de Cers (1 January 1929 – 22 June 2014), a descendant of the family of the Marquis de Montalembert.
+The marriage was blessed by father Louis of the Trinity, OCD (who had been one of the commanders of the Free French Naval Forces during the war, known civilly as Georges Thierry d'Argenlieu).
 The couple had four sons: